Frequently Asked Questions

 - Staff Satisfaction

-These areas are measured using a qualitative semi-structured interview with the agency clinical leadership, a detailed staff qualification review, an examination of documents, and two anonymous staff satisfaction and consumer satisfaction surveys.
+These areas are measured using a qualitative semi-structured interview with the agency clinical leadership, a detailed staff qualification review, an examination of documents, and two anonymous staff satisfaction and patient satisfaction surveys.
 All areas are scored and weighted to provide you with an overall score.
 Items are weighted based on areas of importance.

 What are the possible accreditation decisions?

-If a provider scores below 85%, they will be provided with a performance improvement plan.
+If an organization scores below 85%, they will be provided with a performance improvement plan.
 The performance improvement plan will outline performance improvement areas and supported documentation needed to show improvement.
 You may consult with your evaluator to discuss suggestions for improvement or best practice strategies.
 If you wish to receive coaching, BHCOE can recommend external organizational consultants that can assist with preparation for your re-evaluation.

 How are BHCOE standards developed?